weni-ai/weni-integrations-webapp/README.md

 | Command | Description |
 |--|--|
 | yarn | Install dependencies
-| yarn serve | serve with hot reload at localhost:8080
+| yarn dev | serve with hot reload at localhost:5173
 | yarn build | Build for production with minification
 | yarn build --report | Build for production and view the bundle analyzer report
 | yarn translations:build | Build translations for production